-It can take some time to get the hang of inserting the cup correctly.
-I reccomend getting it asap and doing a few test runs before you really need the freedom from tampons it provides.
+- It can take some time to get the hang of inserting the cup correctly.
+I recommend getting it asap and doing a few test runs before you really need the freedom from tampons it provides.

 All the downsides are mostly subjective.
 If you are not a tampon user already then I don’t recommend the diva cup.
 If any of the pros seem awesome to you then I highly recommend trying out a Diva Cup ASAP.

 Savor the Mom Life’s Seal of Approval!